lmiller1990/design-pattenrns-for-vuejs/GROUPING-FEATURES-WITH-COMPOSABLES.md

 }
 ```

 This gets the test to pass.
+You may have noticed the somewhat dirty `JSON.parse(JSON.stringify(...))` call.
+I want to get *non reactive* copy of the board - just a plain JavaScript array.
+Somewhat surprisingly, `[...boards.value[boards.value.length - 1]]` does not work - the new object is still reactive and updates when the source array is mutated.
+I would like to find a cleaner way to do this, and will update this section when I do.

+Either way, this works fine for now.
 Let's update the usage:

 ```html
 <template>